Shaked35/Genome-AC-GAN/README.md

 `git clone https://github.com/Shaked35/cGenome-AC-GAN`

-create venv with python 3.9 and install [requirements.txt](assets/requirements.txt) you can run make setup or make install_cond from the terminal inside the projct and run the install process by using the makefile.
+create venv with python 3.9 and install [requirements.txt](assets/requirements.txt) you can run make setup or make install from the terminal inside the project to prepare your python virtual environment.

 Usage
 Once you have completed the installation process, you can start using the Genome-AC-GAN implementation.
 Here are the